huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 $ terraform import huaweicloud_as_configuration.test 18518c8a-9d15-416b-8add-2ee874751d18
 ```

-Note that the imported state may not be identical to your resource definition, due to `instance_config.0.instance_id`
+Note that the imported state may not be identical to your resource definition, due to `instance_config.0.instance_id`,
-is missing from the API response.
+`instance_config.0.admin_pass`, and `instance_config.0.metadata` are missing from the API response.
 You can ignore changes after importing an AS configuration as below.

 ```
 resource "huaweicloud_as_configuration" "test" {
   ...

   lifecycle {
-    ignore_changes = [ instance_config.0.instance_id ]
+    ignore_changes = [ instance_config.0.instance_id, instance_config.0.admin_pass, instance_config.0.metadata ]
   }
 }
 ```